Megan Rapinoe

-Megan Anna Rapinoe (/rəˈpiːnoʊ/; born July 5, 1985) is an American former professional soccer player who played as a winger.
-She spent most of her career playing for OL Reign of the National Women's Soccer League (NWSL) and the United States national team.
-Winner of the Ballon d'Or Féminin and named The Best FIFA Women's Player in 2019, Rapinoe won gold with the national team at the 2012 London Summer Olympics, 2015 FIFA Women's World Cup, and 2019 FIFA Women's World Cup and played at the 2011 FIFA Women's World Cup, where the U.S. finished second.
+Megan Anna Rapinoe (Note: Pronunciation: /rəˈpiːnoʊ/) (born July 5, 1985) is an American former professional soccer player who played as a midfielder and winger.
+She spent most of her career playing for Seattle Reign FC of the National Women's Soccer League (NWSL) and the United States national team.
+Winner of the Ballon d'Or Féminin and named The Best FIFA Women's Player in 2019, Rapinoe was a member of the national teams that won the FIFA Women's World Cup in 2015 and 2019, and the team that finished second in 2011.
+She also won gold at the Olympics in 2012.
 Rapinoe co-captained the national team alongside Carli Lloyd and Alex Morgan from 2018 to 2020.
 She previously played for the Chicago Red Stars, Philadelphia Independence, and magicJack in Women's Professional Soccer (WPS), as well as Lyon Women in France's Division 1 Féminine.

-Rapinoe is internationally known for her crafty style of play and her activism off the pitch.
-Her precise cross to Abby Wambach in the 122nd minute of the 2011 FIFA Women's World Cup quarterfinal match against Brazil resulted in an equalizer and eventual win for the Americans after a penalty shootout.
-The last-minute goal received ESPN's 2011 ESPY Award for Best Play of the Year.
-During the 2012 London Olympics, she scored three goals and tallied a team-high four assists to lead the United States to a gold medal.
-She is the first player, male or female, to score a goal directly from a corner at the 2012 Olympic Games, having done so twice.
+Rapinoe's precise cross to Abby Wambach during the 2011 Women's World Cup quarterfinal match against Brazil led to an equalizer goal and an eventual U.S. victory; the play received ESPN's ESPY Award for Best Play of the Year.
+During the 2012 London Olympics, Rapinoe contributed three goals and four assists to lead the U.S. to a gold medal.
+She is the first player, male or female, to score a goal directly from a corner at the Olympic Games, having done so twice.
 She won both the Golden Boot and Golden Ball awards at the 2019 FIFA Women's World Cup in France.

-Rapinoe is an advocate for numerous LGBTQIA+ organizations, including GLSEN and Athlete Ally.
+Rapinoe is an advocate for various LGBTQIA+ organizations, including GLSEN and Athlete Ally.
 In 2013, she received the Board of Directors Award from the Los Angeles Gay and Lesbian Center.
 Rapinoe was included in Times 100 Most Influential People of 2020.
-In July 2022, Rapinoe received the Presidential Medal of Freedom from Joe Biden.
+In July 2022, she received the Presidential Medal of Freedom from Joe Biden.

 Early life

 Rapinoe grew up in Redding, California, with her parents, Jim and Denise, and five siblings, including her fraternal twin Rachael Rapinoe.
-Denise and Jim raised seven children together, not all their own.
-Denise has a son and daughter, Michael and Jenny, from a previous marriage; then came older brother Brian and then the twins five years later.
-Jim and her grandfather Jack both served in the Army.
-She has Italian (from her paternal grandfather) and Irish ancestry.
-She idolized her older brother Brian and started playing soccer at age three after watching him play the sport, but he started using drugs when the girls were in second grade.
-When she was ten and he was fifteen, he was put in juvenile detention, and was thereafter in and out of various prisons including Pelican Bay State Prison.
-Brian has since made a determined effort to avoid drugs after seeing his younger sister's success in international soccer.
+Rapinoe's older siblings Michael and Jenny are Denise's children from a previous marriage, while her older brother Brian is a child of Denise and Jim, as are Rapinoe and her twin.
+Rapinoe's father and her grandfather Jack both served in the United States Army.
+As a child, Rapinoe idolized Brian and started playing soccer at age three after watching him play.
+Brian began using drugs when Rapinoe was in second grade, and he was put in juvenile detention when he was fifteen and she was ten.
+He was subsequently in and out of various prisons including Pelican Bay State Prison.
+According to Rapinoe, Brian has made a determined effort to avoid drugs after witnessing her success in soccer.